stevelaver/developer-portal/README.md

     - `LOG_PORT` - Papertrail endpoint port
     - `SLACK_HOOK_URL` - Slack webhook url for notifications

+Please note that your SES service must be out of a sandbox or you have to verify each email or domain before you use it for account signup.

 Optionally you can import data from KBC:

 1. download `https://connection.keboola.com/admin/manage-apps/apis-list` to a file